 My audiences are completely different, between the two venues, as well.

 Take a look at my Top Ten WordPress Blogs versus my Top Ten YouTube Videos.

-I can draw some conclusions from this.
+I can draw some conclusions with the help of SEO Tampa.
 Many Google searches result in sending readers to my Archives, not to specific articles; this is because I use simple tags that, when compiled, lead people to me.
 I do worry I have too many tags, though I’m not entirely sure how it works.
 I’m very new to SEO.
 To help familiarise myself, I’ve been told to have a look at what Indexsy wrote about seo agencies, as apparently this is a good introduction about how important SEO should be for people like me.
 To see how SEO services can help improve the current search ranking of your site, it is recommended that an SEO audit is conducted to identify weaknesses in current SEO strategies.
 For more information, see here – http://victoriousseo.com/services/seo-audit/.